permguard/permguard/site/content/docs/0.1/command-line/workspace/apply.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
-Using the `apply` command, it is possible to apply the plan to the remote repository.
+Using the `apply` command, it is possible to apply the plan to the remote ledger.

 ```text
   ____                                               _